MFA – Directing

 The curriculum provides a careful balance of academic classes, studio work, and production experience.
 During the three years at FSU, students will direct fully mounted productions and a variety of other projects.
 Two students are accepted into the program every other year, ensuring close personal attention and sufficient production experience to support student success.

 In addition to applying to the program, students must also apply to Florida State University.
 For best consideration, we encourage you to apply by January 15.
-MFA Candidates are being accepted for the 2021-2022 academic year.
+The next recruitment cycle is for the 2023-2024 academic year..
 We will continue to review applications throughout the spring semester until the positions are filled.

 Admission Requirements for MFA Programs